THE LIFE OF A CLOTHES MOTH

 TIPS TO STOP ADULT CLOTHES MOTHS

 If you are seeing adult moths flying around you are likely to have a well-established infestation.
 To target the adult phase, you should use either the Moth Trap Box or the Moth Decoy.
-Both products use the same pheromone specific to the female webbing clothes moth.
+Both products help to deter the lifecycle of a clothes moth and use the same pheromone specific to the female webbing clothes moth.

 The Moth Box attracts male clothes moths to a sticky board which kills the moths and is good to monitor infestation levels.